 I find Unicode extremely useful in my ggplots for symbols and special characters in legends.
 For instance, much easier then using expressions, I use the unicode for a suffix, e.g.

 labs(x = "g₁", y = "g₂").

-Also I usually want to save the plots as PDF, not as some pixmap format (much smaller and best resolution).
+Also I usually want to save the plots as PDF, not as some pixmap format – PDFs are much smaller while offering unlimited resolution.

 - Some Unicode characters, while visible in the program code, are replaced by block outlines in the plot on screen.
 That’s bad, but one could live with it.

 ggsaveto PDF replaces the unicode characters with ellipses (…).
 That’s unacceptable.

 Solutions (tested in MacOS, High Sierra & Catalina)

 - To see the Unicode on the screen: